thijsputman/home-assistant-config/docs/deCONZ.md

 **Conclusion**: It appears that somehow the `TRADFRI Signal Repeater` and the `Heiman WarningDevice` don't play nice in close proximity? 😕

-#### Update – June 2021

 After a prolonged power outage, the Heiman warning-device again didn't come back online; effectively showing the same symptoms as described above.
 The other Heiman warning-device came back online just fine.

-I'm strongly starting to suspect the device itself is totally broken to begin with... 🤐
+It seems the device was somewhat broken to begin with.
+At the same time, the `TRADFRI Signal Repeater` also kept causing issues.
+So, both devices were removed from the network and scrapped.